hackettjoe/Amazon-AWS-SAA-C02/README.md

 - supports Network File System (NFS), Server Message Block (SMB), Amazon EFS, Amazon FSx for Windows File Server, and Amazon S3 as location types

 Main use cases for AWS DataSync:
-- Data migration – Move active datasets rapidly over the network into Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.
+- Data migration â€“ Move active datasets rapidly over the network into Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.
 DataSync includes automatic encryption and data integrity validation to help make sure that your data arrives securely, intact, and ready to use.
-- Data movement for timely in-cloud processing – Move data into or out of AWS for processing when working with systems that generate data on-premises.
+- Data movement for timely in-cloud processing â€“ Move data into or out of AWS for processing when working with systems that generate data on-premises.
 This approach can speed up critical hybrid cloud workflows across many industries.
 These include video production in media and entertainment, seismic research in oil and gas, machine learning in life science, and big data analytics in finance.
-- Data archiving – Move cold data from expensive on-premises storage systems directly to durable and secure long-term storage such as Amazon S3 Glacier or S3 Glacier Deep Archive.
+- Data archiving â€“ Move cold data from expensive on-premises storage systems directly to durable and secure long-term storage such as Amazon S3 Glacier or S3 Glacier Deep Archive.
 By doing this, you can free up on-premises storage capacity and shut down legacy storage systems.
-- Data protection – Move data into all Amazon S3 storage classes, and choose the most cost-effective storage class for your needs.
+- Data protection â€“ Move data into all Amazon S3 storage classes, and choose the most cost-effective storage class for your needs.
 You can also send the data to Amazon EFS or Amazon FSx for Windows File Server for a standby file system.

 ### FSx for Windows File Server